moodleworkplace/multitenancy/admin/tool/tenant/README.md

     \core_availability\info_module::is_user_visible($cm, $userid)

-As for the __enrolment plugins__, they most likely need to be modified to support multitenancy, for example, manual enrolment method in core has been modified to search only among site users that belong to the same tenant as the current user.
+As for the __enrolment plugins__, they most likely need to be modified to support multi-tenancy, for example, manual enrolment method in core has been modified to search only among site users that belong to the same tenant as the current user.

 See also documentation about shared courses: https://docs.moodle.org/en/Programs#Shared_courses